-Go to the Freshers Fayre and join a society or two.
-If you don’t do it at the start, it can be easy to lose momentum and end up not bothering.
+Make sure you join a society or two.
+Check out week 51 for our advice on clubs and societies at university.
 Think of all the friends you could be making who like the same things as you!

 Struggling to wake up for your 9am lecture?
 Stick your phone in an (empty) glass next to your bed.
 When the alarm goes off, it’ll be much louder, plus you’ll have to use extra brain power to get it out of the glass and turn it off.

 Or if that doesn't work, put the glass on the other side of the room, then you'll have to rush out of bed, so you're not THAT person who wakes everyone up.